ryanhex53/gpt-po/README.md

 - `gpt-po sync --po <file> --pot <file>` Update the po file based on the pot file, while preserving the original translations.
 - `gpt-po --po <file>` Translate specified po files to a designated target language.
 By default, the target language is Simplified Chinese.
+- `gpt-po --dir .` Translate all po files in current directory to a designated target language.
 - `gpt-po userdict` Modify or view user dictionaries
 - `gpt-po systemprompt` Modify or view system prompts, if you are not sure how to use it, you can leave it alone